MahsumKocabey/MahsumKocabey/README.md

 - 📚 BSc Computer Science and MSc Data Science Graduate from Kings College London.
 - 📫 How to reach me: https://www.linkedin.com/in/mahsumkocabey/

-- Full-Stack Experience with Django-Rest for backend, React.js for frontend.
+- Full-Stack Experience with FastAPI and React.js

 <!---
 MahsumKocabey/MahsumKocabey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.